GamesCreed

 The Bridge Curse 2: The Extrication is a survival horror game where players are to take control of four in-game characters in first-person view during Wen Hua University’s ‘Carnival of Horror’ and survive the terror of ghosts, both in the sense of confrontation and evasion.
 The game was developed by SOFTSTAR and published by both Gamera Games and PQube.

 The Bridge Curse 2: The Extrication is a stand-alone sequel to The Bridge Curse: Road to Salvation and is also a reimagined adaptation of the thriller film, The Bridge Curse 2: Ritual.
-Starting out The Bridge Curse 2: The Extrication, the players will be given fair warning as to what the game may contain and advise those with heart diseases and other physical conditions to be cautious when it comes to this survival horror.
+Starting, The Bridge Curse 2: The Extrication, the players will be given fair warning as to what the game may contain and advised that those with heart diseases and other physical conditions to be cautious when it comes to this survival horror.

-Aside from The Bridge Curse 2: The Extrication warnings to those with physical health conditions, it also warns of plots that include religious imagery, diseases, violence, and self-mutilation along with other mature subjects you’d expect from a horror game of this nature.
-It also makes it very clear that it is not intended for younger players starting out, as it can trigger sensitive players.
+Aside from The Bridge Curse 2: The Extrication warnings to those with physical health conditions, it also warns of plots that include religious imagery, diseases, violence, and self-mutilation, along with other mature subjects you’d expect from a horror game of this nature.
+It also makes it very clear that it is not intended for younger players starting, as it can trigger sensitive players.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed

-The next phase of getting started would be to set your brightness, along with the setting for assistance.
-Turning off this setting will make the game difficulty go up, and this affects the player’s game in the sense of removing the ability to determine if a creep is able to hear or see you or if the ghost has started to chase the player.
+The next phase of getting started would be to set your brightness, along with the assistance settings.
+Turning off this setting will make the game difficulty go up, and this affects the player’s game in the sense of removing the ability to determine if a creep is able to hear or see you, or if the ghost has started to chase the player.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed